xp44mm/Notebook/RxInAction/01 Reactive programming.md

 Task.WaitAll(taskA, taskB, taskC);
 ```

 In this version, each method returns `Task<T>`.
-This class represents an operation that’s being executed in the background.
-When each method is called, the calling thread isn’t blocked, and the method returns immediately.
+This class represents an operation that's being executed in the background.
+When each method is called, the calling thread isn't blocked, and the method returns immediately.
 Then the next method is called while the previous method is still executing.
 When all the methods are called, you wait for their completion by using the `Task.WaitAll` method that gets a collection of tasks and blocks until all of them are completed.
 Another way to write this is as follows:

 ```C#
 taskA = LongDiskWriteAsync();